ucsb-cs148-w23/project-t04-interactivesolarsystem/team/sprint01/sprintPlanning01.md

 # Sprint Planning meeting

-There were 2 meeting that went into sprint planning,
+There were 2 meeting that went into sprint planning, one on 01/21, another on 01/24.

 ## 01/21
 Meeting Time: 2:38 PM